zkoss/zkessentials-book/controlling_components/in_controller.md

 }
 ```

--   Line 4,5 : SelectorComposer looks for a *Grid* whose id is "sidebar"
+-   Line 4,5 : SelectorComposer looks for a `Grid` whose ID is "sidebar"
     and assign it to the variable `sidebar`.